 Transactions are classified as deferred outflows of resources and deferred inflows of resources only when specifically prescribed by the Governmental Accounting Standards Board (GASB) standards.
-The Fire District is required to report the following as deferred outflows of resources and deferred inflows of resources: defined benefit pension plans.
+The Fire District is required to report the following as deferred outflows of resources and deferred inflows of resources: defined benefit pension plans and postemployment benefit plans.